Dallinger/Dallinger/docs/source/dummies_node.rst

 What is a Node?
 ---------------

-Node's are a point in a network.
-So if we're thinking of a social network like Facebook each node would be a user.
-Or, if we think about the London underground (a local rail network) each node would be a station.
+Nodes are a point in a network.
+If we're thinking of a social network like Facebook, each node would be a user.
+Or, if we think about the London underground (a local rail network), each node would be a station.

-From the diagram above we can see that a Node needs a Network.
+From the diagram above, we can see that in the Dallinger system, a Node requires a Network.
 What this means is that you cannot possibly create a Node outside of a Network.
-In the same way that all facebook users are, by definition, part of the facebook social network, all Nodes in Dallinger are, by definition, within a Network.
-Note that this doesn't mean that a Node must be linked up somehow to other Nodes - it is perfectly OK for a node to be floating loose in space (just like facebook users don't have to have any friends).
-The only requirement is that the space it floats in, is a network.
+In the same way that all Facebook users are, by definition, part of the Facebook social network, all Nodes in Dallinger are, by definition, within a Network.
+Note that this doesn't mean that a Node must be linked up to other Nodes - it is perfectly OK for a Node to be floating loose in space (just like Facebook users don't have to have any friends).
+The only requirement is that the space it floats in is a Network.

-The other requirement of Nodes is a soft one - Nodes *might* have a Participant.
-This is because when participants take part in an experiment they do so through a Node.
+The other requirement of Nodes is a soft one: Nodes *might* have an associated Participant.
+This is because when participants take part in an experiment, they do so through a Node.
 Returning again to Facebook, the story is the same: when a human wishes to engage with Facebook they do so by creating a user account (the Facebook equivalent of a Node).
-So why is this a soft requirement?
-Don't all nodes need a Participant?
-The answer is no. Dallinger allows Nodes to be AI controlled such that they can take part in experiments without a human participant guiding their behavior.
+So, why is this a soft requirement - don't all nodes need a Participant?
+The answer is no. Dallinger also allows Nodes to be `AI controlled` such that they can take part in experiments without a human participant guiding their behavior.
 This way you can do a whole bunch of things like:

-1. In a questionnaire experiment have a node act as the quiz master, creating and sending out questions to human participants
+1. In a questionnaire experiment have a Node act as the quiz master, creating and sending out questions to human participants
-2. Have a translator node: anything sent to it can be translated to any other language and sent back to the user.
+2. Have a translator Node: anything sent to it can be translated to any other language and sent back to the user
-3. Have confederate nodes that masquerade as humans but are actually following the experimenter's bidding and trying to manipulate their behavior (think Russian Twitter bots).
+3. Have confederate Nodes that masquerade as humans, but are actually following the experimenter's bidding and trying to manipulate their behavior (think Russian Twitter bots)

 OK, maybe don't actually do the last one, but you get the picture: by allowing Nodes to operate without a human Participant, Dallinger allows a much wider range of experimental designs than would otherwise be possible.

-The reverse is true also: a single participant can be associated with multiple nodes.
-So, in facebook terms this is like a single person having multiple accounts.
+The reverse is true also: a single Participant can be associated with multiple Nodes.
+In Facebook terms, this is like a single person having multiple accounts.
 Again, this opens up new experimental designs:

-1. You can allow a participant to take part in multiple networks.
-Because each Node is bound within a particular network the participant will need a different node for each network.
+1. You can allow a Participant to take part in multiple Networks (because each Node is bound within a Particular Network, the Participant will need a different Node for each Network)
-2. You can have a whole team of nodes under the control of a single participant (maybe like foosball).
+2. You can have a whole team of Nodes under the control of a single Participant (maybe like foosball)
-3. A participant can take part in the same experiment at separate times, using a different node for each time period helps you keep track of what happened when.
+3. A Participant can take part in the same experiment at separate times, and using a different Node for each time period helps you keep track of what happened when

 If you look back at the above diagram you'll see that there are a couple of other arrows connected to Node (going to Infos and Vectors) but we'll come to those in a couple of pages time.

 The Node table
 --------------

-Remembering what we already covered about the table/object duality of Dallinger's objects let's start by looking at the Node table.
-While each row tells us about a specific Node, right now we're more interested in the column names as these tell us about the kinds of properties that all Nodes have.
+Remembering what we already covered about the table/object duality of Dallinger's objects, let's start by looking at the Node table.
+While each row tells us about a specific Node, right now we're more interested in the column names, as these tell us the properties common to all Nodes.
 The quickest way to do this is in Postico: we can open up the Node table and look at the column names.
 But there's also a harder (but more informative) way: we can look at the Dallinger code that creates the table.
 Guess which way we're going to do it... that's right: the hard, but informative way (you'll thank me later).
 So, to start let's open up the code.
-You'll want to open the file `models.py` and it can be found in Dallinger/dallinger/models.py.
-It's called models because that's a common name for files that contain the code descriptions of the key classes that make up a program.
-Later on in this guide you'll see how to create custom classes on an experiment-by-experiment basis and in that case you'll be making your own models.py file.
-But let's not worry about that for now, instead, open up models.py and look for the definition of the Node class.
+You'll want to open the file `models.py` (Dallinger/dallinger/models.py).
+It's called "models.py" because that's a common name for files that contain the code descriptions of the key classes that make up a program.
+Later on in this guide you'll see how to create custom classes on an experiment-by-experiment basis, and in that case you'll be making your own models.py file.
+But let's not worry about that for now.
+Instead, open up models.py and look for the definition of the Node class.
 You'll know when you've found it because it starts with the following line:
 ::

 	class Node(Base, SharedMixin):